 She had a contractor install a new shower pan and walls.
 As it turns out, the pan seems to flex—but with no rocking—when her husband walks around in the shower.
 When she asked the contractor about this, he confirmed that the pain should not do this.

-The front threshold is resting on existing tile and the back of the pan is resting on the loose tile to "level" it.
-The installer insists that the manufacturer recommended against setting the pan in quick set or sand.
+For the installation, the front threshold of the shower pan rests on existing tile, while the back of the pan rests on some loose tiles.
+The loose tiles act as shims to make the pan level.
+The installer insists that the manufacturer recommended against setting the pan in mortar or sand.

-The drain is a brass compression drain and if you shine a flashlight in the drain you can see movement when my husband walks around in the shower.
-There is not a lot of flexing, however, there is movement.
-He cannot feel the flexing, but it can be seen in the drain.
-My question for you is; should I be concerned about the pan leaking in the near future because of the flexing and or drain movement?
-Thank you so much for your help,
+The reader reports that if you shine a flashlight in the drain you can see movement when her husband walks around in the shower.
+The flexing is minimal and cannot be felt underfoot, but clearly there is movement in the drain.
+The reader asks whether she should be concerned about the pan leaking in the near future because of the flexing and/or the drain movement?

 The contractor may be correct in his claim that the shower pan does not require a mud base.
 There are many shower pans that install "dry," meaning they are designed to be installed directly over the subfloor and screwed into the walls studs.
 However, if the pan is designed to install over a flat, continuous subfloor, it shouldn't be set over shims.